 "Public benefits may follow from many developments and could be anything that delivers economic, social or environmental objectives as described in the National Planning Policy Framework (paragraph 8).
-Public benefits should flow from the proposed development.
-They should be of a nature or scale to be

 Palmer v Herefordshire Council & Anor [2016] EWCA Civ 1061.

 MHCLG, NPPF, paras.
 214 and 215.